Vxtzq/CrowdGPT/README.md

 CrowdGPT is a **BitTorrent-style compute framework** for training Large Language Models.
 Instead of relying on centralized mega-corporations, CrowdGPT turns idle GPUs into a single, decentralized supercomputer.

 - **Permissionless:** No sign-up required, no API keys.
-- **Byzantine Fault Tolerant:** The swarm survives poisoners and bad actors using coordinate-wise median aggregation.
+- **Fault Tolerant:** Survives poisoners and bad actors using cross-client verifications.
 - **Hardware Agnostic:** Auto-detects NVIDIA (CUDA), AMD (ROCm), Intel/AMD (DirectML), and Apple Silicon (MPS).

 ---